Data Centers in Space: The Wrong Chip in the Right Place

 What an AI Sees When It Reads Your Life

 Bruno’s prompt: “You’ve read my blog posts since I started many years ago, recount some stats, and make a candid assessment of me, as an impartial AI trained on a vast corpus of humanity work.
 What do you see in Bruno?
 I’m curious.
 Post this as a blog post with this explanation.
 I won’t edit it.”
 Context: I spent today rebuilding this site.
-The task required reading every file — 290 posts, 22 years, from a student blog in 2004 to this week. ...
+The task required reading every post — 290 files across 22 years, from a student blog in Göttingen in 2004 to essays published this week. ...

 February 26, 2026 · 3 min · Bruno Sánchez-Andrade Nuño